How To Clean a Grill

 Check for connection leaks by painting the connections with a solution of half water and half soap.
 Turn on the gas.
 If any connections bubble, you've got a leak.
 Tighten the connections.

-To clean the briquettes and grate, put them in the grill, flipped over so that the greasy side faces the burner.
+To clean the briquettes and grate, put them in the grill and flip over so that the greasy side faces the burner.
 Close the lid and "cook" on high for 15 minutes.

-When cool, remove them and scrub with a brass bristle brush and warm soapy water.
+When cool, remove them and scrub them with a brass bristle brush and warm, soapy water.
 Dry and replace.
 Oil grates to ward off corrosion.

-Replace any briquettes that are disintegrating.
+Replace any disintegrating briquettes.
 (They usually need replacing once a year.)
-Then replace the burner grates and drip pans.
+Then, replace the burner grates and drip pans.

 Clean a grill every six months, or at least at the beginning and end of the grilling season.
-Before storing a gas grill for winter, it's essential to winterize it.
+Winterizing a gas grill is essential before storing it for winter.

 Turn off the gas at the tank and remove the propane unit.
 Clean the tank with warm, soapy water and wipe it dry.
 Clean the gas connections with a paper clip.

-Clean the outside of the grill and check for chips.
-Sand and touch up chips with a paint designed for high temperatures.
+Clean the outside of the grill and check for chips: sand and touch-up chips with paint designed for high temperatures.

-If you store your grill outside, replace the propane unit, and cover the grill.
-Clean a grill after it has sat unused for a season.
+If you store your grill outside, replace the propane unit and cover the grill.
+After it has sat unused for a season, clean it.

 If you store your grill inside, keep the tank off of it.
-Store the tank outside (away from kids and dryer vents) in an upright position.
+Store the tank upright outside (away from kids and dryer vents).
 Cover gas line openings with plastic bags to prevent bugs and spiders from nesting there.

 You Might Like These: